WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ript-sipdiffs.md

 implementations.

-The Real-Time Internet Peering for Telephony (RIPT) protocol [@?I-D.rosenbergjennings-dispatch-ript] and its extension for inbound calls to single user devices [TODO ref draft-rosenberg-dispatch-ript-inbound] provide an alternative to the Session Initiation Protocol (SIP) [@?RFC3261] for several use cases.
+The Real-Time Internet Peering for Telephony (RIPT) protocol [TODO ref I-D.rosenbergjennings-dispatch-ript] and its extension for inbound calls to single user devices [TODO ref draft-rosenberg-dispatch-ript-inbound] provide an alternative to the Session Initiation Protocol (SIP) [@?RFC3261] for several use cases.